max-repel/dowsing-machine/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Clean and normalize all data from PokeAPI and Smogon and load into Postgres.
-Will use Postgres to clean and normalize data then use DuckDB for OLAP.
+- [ ] Clean and normalize all data from PokeAPI and Smogon and load into ~~Postgres~~ DuckDB for better OLAP performance.
+I was optimizing a primarily OLTP database this entire time...
   - [X] Figure out how to associate pokemon with generation introduced, as this data is currently not in PokeAPI.
   - [ ] Efficiently deal with all of the small data inconsistencies in Smogon's data that piled up over the past decade like inconsistent naming and name changes especially within metagame formats. <-- Currently here
   - [ ] Optimize for faster loading.
 It is currently not as fast as I would like it to be. <-- Currently here